OttieOtter

 Friday morning, after a sunny outdoor breakfast, we drove to the park headquarters to talk to the rangers about which trails would be best to hike, given that we only had two full days to explore the park's many attractions.
 The rangers suggested the 40 Acre Lake and Elm Lake trails.
 The total mileage was about 4 1/2 miles, counting the Spillway Trail (twice).

-We parked at 40 Acre Lake, less than a half mile from the park's headquarters, and began hiking the 40 Acre Lake Loop Trail (1.2 mi) towards the Hoot's Hollow Trail (.46 mi).
+We parked at 40 Acre Lake, less than a half mile from the park's headquarters, and began hiking the 40 Acre Lake Loop Trail (1.2 mi) toward the Hoot's Hollow Trail spur (.46 mi).

 Brazos Bend State Park Hoots Hollow Sign